Video game preservation: The Museum of Art and Digital Entertainment

 Founded in 2011 in Oakland, California, the Museum of Art and Digital Entertainment, the MADE performed the first institutional preservation of an online game when it worked with F. Randall Farmer, Chip Morningstar, Fujitsu, and a group of volunteers to relaunch LucasFilm Games' Habitat.
 This work lead to collaboration with UC Berkeley to petition for a 1201 DMCA exemption for the preservation of MMO games.
 The source code to Habitat has since been release as open source software under the MIT license.
 The MADE continues to work on further digital preservation, focusing on source code and online games.

 Embracer Group Archive

 The Embracer Group had acquired a large number of video game developers and publishers over the years, and announced in May 2022 the Embracer Group Archive to help preserve games from these groups as well as other parties.
 While maintained as a physical collection with over 50,000 as of May 2022, the Archive plans to expand to allow online access to portions of its collection for research purposes.

 The Syd Bolton Collection

 Formally known as the Personal Computer Museum, the collection of over 14,000 computer and console games and 5,000 game magazines was started by programmer Syd Bolton in 2005 and maintained by a staff of volunteers.
-Following Bolton's death in 2018, the collection was transferred to the University of Toronto Mississauga and kept available to the public via the Syd Bolton Collection.
+Following Bolton's death in 2018, the collection was transferred to the University of Toronto Mississauga Library and kept available to the public via the Syd Bolton Collection.